Keyboard shortcuts

 CrateProvidesShared boundary it implements

-jacquard-mem-node-profileSimulatedNodeProfile, NodeStateSnapshot, SimulatedServiceDescriptor buildersnone — it only emits jacquard-core model values
+jacquard-mem-node-profileSimulatedNodeProfile, NodeStateSnapshot, SimulatedServiceDescriptor buildersnone.
+It only emits jacquard-core model values

-The mem-* crates stay routing-engine-neutral and transport-neutral: they carry frames, emit observations, and build shared model values, but they do not mint route truth, interpret routing policy, or own BLE/IP-specific authoring helpers. jacquard-adapter likewise stays transport-neutral: it owns generic ownership scaffolding only, not endpoint constructors, protocol state, or driver traits.
-Reference-client fixtures are the single place where a service descriptor picks up engine-specific routing-engine tags (e.g. PATHWAY_ENGINE_ID, BATMAN_BELLMAN_ENGINE_ID, BABEL_ENGINE_ID), because that decision is composition, not profile.
+Reference-client fixtures are the single place where a service descriptor picks up engine-specific routing-engine tags such as PATHWAY_ENGINE_ID, BATMAN_BELLMAN_ENGINE_ID, or BABEL_ENGINE_ID.
+That decision is composition, not profile.
 The reference-client bridge is also the only sanctioned place where transport ingress is drained and stamped before delivery to the router.

 Composition